agahakan/hugo-blog/content/posts/git-github-guide.md

 - **Pull Requests**: Propose changes and collaborate.
 - **Forks**: Copy a repository to your account to modify without affecting the original.

+### Issue and Pull Request Management

+- **Issues**: Use issues to report bugs, request features, or discuss aspects of the project.
+- **Pull Requests (PRs)**: Propose changes to the codebase and have them reviewed by team members.

+### Automation with GitHub Actions

+GitHub Actions is a powerful automation tool that lets you create custom workflows for testing, building, and deploying code directly from GitHub.

+### Hosting with GitHub Pages

+Host your static websites directly from a GitHub repository with GitHub Pages, an easy-to-use hosting service provided by GitHub.

 ## Git and GitHub in Action ⚡

 ### Basic Git Commands